CCHS is proud to offer 24 student clubs! Each of our groups offer a diverse environment to focus together on something meaningful to our students.

 Prayer, Faith Sharing & Discussion, and Service

-(Mrs. Kuhns) – For the past nine years, (and even years prior to Bishop Bransfield), a number of young men from Central Catholic High School have been chosen to serve on the Pontifical Crew.
+(Mrs. Kuhns) – For the past nine years, a number of young men from Central Catholic High School have been chosen to serve on the Pontifical Crew.
 This group of young men assist and serve at specified liturgies (usually Masses) celebrated by the Bishop.

 As it is an honor and a special privilege to serve with the Bishop, we would like the opportunity to be made available to all male Central students.
 “No previous serving experience is necessary to be on The Pontifical Crew.”